 - 1. Management capability is more than technical capability.
-It pertains to whether the applicant and his R&D team and other supporting members have demonstrated and can demonstrate the ability to bring the project to fruition.
-For example, apart from the research team, whether there are other facilities such as a university technology transfer office which will devote the effort to bring the project to realisation, or whether the R&D team has the support of companies already well-established in the market. - 2.
-The capacity of the project team will be considered having regard to its commitments in other areas including on-going ITF projects. - 3.
-Where appropriate, the track record of the applicant and the project team in previous ITF projects (including management of project schedule and compliance with reporting/monitoring requirements) will also be reviewed.
+It pertains to whether the applicants and their R&D teams and other supporting members have demonstrated and can demonstrate the ability to bring the project to fruition.
+For example, apart from the research team, whether there are other facilities such as a technology transfer office of a university which will devote the effort to bring the project to realisation, or whether the R&D team has the support of companies already well-established in the market. - 2.
+The capacity of the project team(s) will be considered having regard to its commitments in other areas including on-going ITF projects. - 3.
+Where appropriate, the track record of the lead applicant and the project team in previous ITF projects (including management of project schedule and compliance with reporting/monitoring requirements) will also be reviewed.